Shareholder Voting Rights

 Key Aspects Under Turkish Law

 Understanding shareholder voting rights is crucial for businesses operating in Turkey.
-The Turkish Commercial Code provides the legal framework governing this area, including Key provisions such as the “one share, at least one vote” rule (TCC Art.
-434) and statutory limits on voting privileges (TCC Art.
-479).
+The Turkish Commercial Code provides the legal framework governing this area, with specific provisions that differ from other jurisdictions.

 Key Points to Remember